k77torpedo/ForgeAuthorativeMovement/README.md

 # Just uploaded: Description is coming :)

 # What it is
 This is an authorative movement example for Forge Networking Remastered where players can freely move and jump inside the game without lag or rubber-banding until the player deviates from the server and is corrected - also known as "Server Reconciliation".
 This is a pattern that allows a client to have more crisp and lag-free movement than just interpolating to the players current position on the server.
-The player is thus always further than the server and everybody else.
+It also means that the player himself is always ahead of the server.

 This example also supports actions like jumping, weapon-attacks and the casting of skills to be reconciliated by the server.